-In cases of claims against PSA, with notice by CSOSA OGC:

-- Facilitates discovery;

-- Attends arbitrations, mediations, depositions, and proceedings;

-- Reviews draft filings;

-- Coordinates with parties; and

-- Reviews settlement proposals in advance of final approval.

-CSOSA Office of Financial Management/ PSA Office of Finance and Administration

-- Processes payment of tort claims.

-- Submits an annual report to Congress on all FTCA claims paid by the Agencies, which includes:

-- Name of the claimant(s);

-- The amount claimed;

-- Disposition;

-- The amount awarded if any; and

-- A brief description of the claim.

-CSOSA/PSA Directors

-- Ensure the Agencies' operations are consistent with the FTCA and its implementing regulations. - Approve payments of awards and settlements. - Provide sufficient reserves for the payment of FTCA claims from the Agencies' respective appropriations. - Establish an FTCA claims management system based on past experience as to the number, magnitude, and complexity of claims arising from the Agencies' activities.
+PSA Office of Legal Services In cases of claims against PSA, with notice by OGC: Facilitates PSA-related discovery; Attends PSA-related arbitrations, mediations, depositions, and proceedings; Reviews draft PSA-related litigation reports and filings; Coordinates with PSA parties; and Reviews PSA settlement proposals in advance of final approval.
+CSOSA Office of Financial Management/ PSA Office of Finance and Administration Processes payment of tort claims.
+Submits an annual report to Congress on all FTCA claims paid by the Agency, which includes: Name of the claimant(s); Amount claimed; Disposition; Amount awarded if any; and Brief description of the claim.
+CSOSA/PSA Directors Ensure the Agency's operations are consistent with the FTCA and its implementing regulations.
+Approve payments of awards and settlements.
+Provide sufficient reserves for the payment of FTCA claims from the Agencies' respective appropriations.
+Establish an FTCA claims management system based on past experience as to the number, magnitude, and complexity of claims arising from the Agencies' activities.